christopherclary/appropriate-tech/README.md

 Social justice

 ## Examples
-Wasting Time on the Internet by Kenneth Goldsmith <wbr>
+Wasting Time on the Internet by Kenneth Goldsmith <br>
 Comparison: There's a New Movement in American Poetry and It's Not Kenneth Goldsmith by Cath Park Hong

-Sorry to dump on you like this.zip by Christpher Clary <wbr>
+Sorry to dump on you like this.zip by Christpher Clary <br>
 Comparison: Dark Room by Paul Mpagi Sepuya

-[NOPE 45] by Sebastian Hutchinson <wbr>
+[NOPE 45] by Sebastian Hutchinson <br>
 Comparison: Steve, Harvey and Matt, by Paul Soulellis

 ## Warm-up Exercises